borntofrappe/the-nature-of-code/README.md

   sentence = table.concat(next)
   ```

-## 09 - Genetic Algorithms
+## 09 - The Evolution of Code

-The chapter introduces genetic algorithms to first produce a series of characters matching an input string, a problem which cannot be feasibly solved with a brute force approach.
-From this starting point, the usefulness of the algorithm is expanded to consider additional scenarios, like having particles find the most efficient route from point to point.
+The idea of the chapter is to have information passed from object to object in order to have the simulation evolve over time.
+The principles of biological evolution, and specifically darwinian evolution, are taken as inspiration to create a series of genetic algorithms and solve specific problems.

-### Theory
+### Genetic algorithms

+The first type of algorithm is useful to solve problems where the solution space is so vast to make a brute-force approach feasible.
+For instance, having a computer produce a certain sequence of letters matching an input string.
+The problem is trivial, but helps to demonstrate how a genetic algorithm works.

 Inspired by actual biological evolution and specifically darwinian natural selection, genetic algorithms consider three key principles:

 - _heredity_, a way to pass data from generation to generation

-- _variation_, a way to change the properties between generations
+- _variation_, a way to provide different traits, be it in the initial population or as the simulation evolves

-- _selection_, a way to pick and choose property over another
+- _selection_, a way to pick and choose a trait over another

-The principles are put into practice in a series of steps, which can be immediately split in two categories: setup and draw.
+The principles are put into practice in a series of steps, and are detailed in the context of a specific problem.

-_Please note:_ the steps are detailed in the context of a specific problem, writing a desired sentence, but the logic is applied to a more varied type of problems.

-#### Setup
+- population

-At the start of the algorithm, the goal is to create a population of `N` elements with random genetic material.
+  At the start of the algorithm, the goal is to create a population of elements with random genetic material.
 For instance, and for the problem at hand, the population is a collection of words as long as the desired sentence, and with random letters from the alphabet.

   The larger, the more varied a population is, the easier it is to find a solution.
 In the instance of the sentence, the more words, and the more characters are represented in the population, the more rapidly the algorithm will find a match.
 The size of the population, however, affects the algorithm negatively as well, as the program needs to process a large set of values.

-#### Draw

-Continuously, the algorithm goes through a series of steps with the idea of constantly improving a fitness value.
+  It is here important to distinguish between _genotype_, the genetic code making up the elements in the population, and _phenotype_, the expression of the code.
+In the particular example, the two happen to be one and the same, as the sequence of characters represents both the data and how the data is visualized.

+- selection

+  The idea is to evaluate the population to describe a fitness value for each and every element.
+On the basis of this value, the algorithm produces a selection, a mating pool of candidates from which the program can later pick.

-1. selection: calculate the fitness for the elements of the population in order to decide which element to pick; for instance, consider the number of matching characters between the words in the population and the desired sentence
+  The fitness function is one of the key ingredients of the algorithm, as it allows to dictate the manner in which a trait is preferred over another.
+For instance, in the specific problem, the fitness function evaluates the number of characters matching the desired string.

-2. reproduction: pick two elements, two parents, on the basis of a criterium; for instance, pick elements with a probability directly poportional to the fitness value

-Starting from two elements, the idea is to produce a new value in the population.
+  How the collection is then created is another crucial step.
+There are different approaches to this problem, but a first solution is to pick an element proportional to its fitness value.
+The probability is estimated by creating a bucket of options, and including multiple copies of the elements according to the mentioned metrics.

+- reproduction

+  Considering darwinian selection, the algorithm picks two elements from the mating pool and produces a new generation.
 This is where heredity comes into play, as the new value depends on the genetic material (the characters) of the parents (the two words).
-The genetic material is influenced by:
+There are again different approaches, but in the traditional implementation the genetic material is influenced by:

-    a. crossover, where the element is created directly from the parents' material; for instance a word picks the first half of one parent, and the second half of the other
+  - crossover, where the element inherits directly from the parents; for instance a word picks the first half of one parent, and the second half of the other

-    b. mutation, where the element has a chance to produce a different trait; for instance, a certain probability to use a character at random
+  - mutation, where the element has a chance to produce a different trait; for instance, a certain probability to use a character at random

   Mutation allows to cope with a population that doesn't have the traits desired in the solution; for instance, a set of words without a character used in the sentence.

   Similarly to the size of the population in the setup phase, there are many variables affecting the efficiency and efficacy of the algorithm.
 Among these values, the probability to introduce a different trait contributes to find a solution, but if excessive makes it harder to improve the fitness score.
 For instance, the more random the number of characters, the more the algorithm will try to find a solution in the insurmountable way described earlier, picking characters at random.

-### Shakesperian monkey
+#### Shakesperian monkey

 The demo works to illustrate the brute force approach of finding a match for a four letter word.
 While ineffective, it also works to introduce the building blocks for the genetic algorithm: